gugazimmermann/go-grpc-ecomm-react/README.md

 `docker-compose.yml`

 To handle user authentication we will use Red Hat's Keycloak.
-To use it you need to have the docker and docker composer installed (in my previous articles I show you how to install).
+To use it you need to have the docker and docker compose installed (in my previous articles I show you how to install).
 To start you only need to run: `docker-compose up` and then open it in the browser

 http://localhost:8080/auth/admin
 user: admin